OpenLiberty/liberty-tools-eclipse/README.md

 ## Features

 - View supported `liberty-maven-plugin`(version `3.1` or higher) or `liberty-gradle-plugin`(version `3.0` or higher)
-  projects in the workspace
+  projects in the workspace.
-- Start/Stop dev mode
+- Start/Stop dev mode.
-- Start dev mode with custom parameters
+- Start dev mode with custom parameters.
-- Start dev mode in a container
+- Start dev mode in a container.
-- Run tests
+- Run tests.
-- View unit and integration test reports
+- View test reports.

 ## Action Commands